 Become a Master Gardener

 Thank you for your interest in Summit County’s Master Gardener program.
-We are no longer accepting applications for this year’s class.
+The 2016 training class is now full.
 We will post future class information here on the website.
 The following is a program overview of OSU’s Master Gardener program.
 If you have more questions, please call on Tuesdays, from 9 am until noon at 330-928-4769, Ext.
 2455.

 Master Gardener Volunteer Basic Training